hyansuper/wsmprpc/README.md

 * **Asynchronous**
 * Compared to json, [msgpack](https://msgpack.org/) supports **binary data**.
 * Client is able to **cancel** long running calculation on server.
-* Supports **Bidirectional streaming** RPC, where the client sends/receives a sequence of messages to/from server within one RPC, similar to [gRPC](https://grpc.io/docs/tutorials/basic/python/).
+* Supports **bidirectional streaming** RPC, where the client sends/receives a sequence of messages to/from server within one RPC, similar to [gRPC](https://grpc.io/docs/tutorials/basic/python/).
 * No need to define .proto files, thanks to python's dynamic features, RPC methods defined on server side can be readily used by client as if it's client's own method.
 * Easy integration into any async web frameworks that support **websocket**.
-* lib for **javascript** client on web browser.
+* lib for **javascript** client on web browsers.

 ## Install